masa-finance/masa-analytics-react/README.md

 3. Make your changes and commit them with clear and concise commit messages.
 4. Create a pull request, explaining the changes you made and their purpose.

-For bug reports and feature requests, please [create an issue](https://github.com/masa-finance/zksbt-cookie/issues) on GitHub.
+For bug reports and feature requests, please [create an issue](https://github.com/masa-finance/analytics-react/issues) on GitHub.

 ## License

-`zksbt-cookie` is released under the [MIT License](LICENSE).
+`analytics-react` is released under the [MIT License](LICENSE).

-By adding these sections, your README will be more comprehensive and provide all the necessary information for developers to use, contribute to, and understand the licensing of your package.